haxpor/hashmap_c/README.md

 It will expand by doubling memory space preparing for future addition of key-value item when the current number of key-value items reaches 75% of its capacity which is initially set to be 16.

+There's no mechanism to shrink down memory usage, so capacity will be double each time according to description above.

 # License
 MIT, Wasin Thonkaew